nghiango1/hello/ai/README.md

     R ~ {S, P, T, ...V}
     ```

-    or in the specific record V when `S[0]` and `S[1]` happend
+    or in the specific record V when `S[0]` and `S[1]` happened
     ```
     R[0] ~ V[0] = {S[0], P[0], TS[0], ...V[0]}
     R[1] ~ V[1] = {S[1], P[1], TS[1], ...V[1]}
     ```

 The record of [r]eality, where just by observing our reality we can get a lot of this infomation:
-- We can call also call it **past data**
+- We can call it **past data record**
     ```
     R[0] ~ {S[0], P[0], TS[0], ...V[0]}
     R[1] ~ {S[1], P[1], TS[1], ...V[1]}
     ..
     R[n] ~ {S[n], P[n], TS[n], ...V[n]}
     ```
-- **Past** record of reality is also a variable, but it come with some cost, that the total variable in equaltion is unbalance and kept increasing:
+- Past record of reality is also a variable, but it come with some cost, that the total variable in equaltion is unbalance and kept increasing:
     ```
     R[0] ~ {S[0], P[0], TS[0], R[<0], ...V[0]}
     R[1] ~ {S[1], P[1], TS[1], R[<1], ...V[1]}
     ..
     R[n] ~ {S[n], P[n], TS[n], R[<n], ...V[n]}
     ```
-- This can be prevent by using **short memory** (you could relate it to Long term short memory - LTSM) where we take a subset of the past record to describe our reality `R`, let say we only using total of `x` snapshot:
+- This can be prevent by using **short memory** (you could relate it to Long term short memory - LTSM) where we only take a subset of the past record to describe our reality `R`, let say we only using total of `x` snapshot:
     ```
     R[0] ~ V[0] = {S[0], P[0], TS[0], R[0-x], R[0-(x-1)] ..
 R[0 - 1], V[0]}
     ```
-    Making it the same problem
+    Making it share the same total variables
     ```
     R[0] ~ {S[0], P[0], TS[0], R[0 - x:0], ...V[0]}
     R[1] ~ {S[1], P[1], TS[1], R[1 - x:1], ...V[1]}